Understanding K-means Clustering in Machine Learning

-K Means clustering, K Means algorithm, K Means clustering algorithm - well, before we dive into what clustering is all about, we need first to make sense of how essential it is for modern-day enterprises to make sense of data - data about products, data about customers, data about transactions, and so on.
+K-means clustering, K-means algorithm, K-means clustering algorithm - well, before we dive into what clustering algorithms are all about, we need first to make sense of how essential they are for modern-day enterprises to make sense of data - data about products, data about customers, data about transactions, and so on.

 In a world where technology is redefining the business landscape, enterprises are spending millions of dollars analyzing data to come up with patterns that help them become more efficient and boost their profits.
 Grouping objects together based on attributes is one of the first tasks involved in this process of coming up with such patterns.

 Grouping objects helps enterprises design various strategies for various situations.
 Customers, products, and transactions are objects of core interest in such processes.
 Grouping customers based on their behavior helps businesses design personalized offerings.
 Grouping products helps them offer alternate choices to customers.
 And grouping transactions helps them identify unusual patterns that require closer attention.